Doctor of Physical Therapy admission requirements and application

 - GRE minimum scores required: 280 combined verbal and quantitative and 3.0 in writing.

-- Testing scores from one examination date will be considered for admission - not necessary the most recent score.
-We utilize the exam with the highest scores.
-Also, only scores from one testing date will be considered.
-For example, we will not consider a verbal score from one exam, a quantitative score from another, and a writing score from yet another.
-All scores considered will be from the same exam.
+- The program utilizes the exam with the highest overall scores.
+Only scores from one testing date are considered.
+For example, we will not consider a verbal score from one exam date, a quantitative score from another, and a writing score from yet another.

 - General Education requirements must be complete before entering the professional program.

 - Non-science prerequisites coursework must be completed by May.

 - Science prerequisite coursework must be completed within six years of the time of application to the professional program.
 These prerequisites must also be completed by December of the application year.
 (One science prerequisite course can remain to be completed by May.)

 - Admitted students are required to attain Red Cross First Aid/CPR Certification.

 - Two professional references.
 One must be from a Physical Therapist.

 - Physical Therapy students must acquire and maintain certain essential functions that are necessary to the practice of Physical Therapy.
 Please read the linked document that describes these essential functions.